 Once you’re finished, make sure to save your changes.

-With this method, you’re essentially creating a new WooCommerce product category page for each product category that you want to display, rather than replacing the existing WooCommerce category page template file.
+With this method, you’re essentially creating a new WooCommerce product category page for each product category that you want to display, rather than redesigning the WooCommerce category page globally.

 You can either continue to use your existing category pages in conjunction with your new table layout.
 Or, you can just replace the links to each existing product category page with your new table-powered category pages.
 (Tip: If you’re no longer using the built-in category pages, redirect them to the new ones where you’re using product tables.)